k0pernicus/vulkan_test/README.md

 To install Vulkan, please check on the web, depending on your OS.

 This project has been built on XCode using C++ (clang / MSVC compiler), but should be converted to VS project soon, to keep the compatibility with the Windows OS.

+## Windows

+Please use Visual Studio 2019 / 2022, the solution is in `vulkan_test`.
+All include / libraries are included for Windows 10 and Windows 11 in the project directory.

+## macOS

+Please use the latest version of Xcode, the solution is in `VulkanTest.xcodeproj`.